|Copyright and Privacy|

 2: an identifying mark, emblem, or device used by a printer or publisher

 The cordwainer, more commonly known as a shoemaker, was a much followed profession in the webmaster's ancestry.
-Going back six generations, to the early 1800's, we have encoutered five bootmakers in the family.
-These included our great grandfather, his father, his brother, his grandfather and one of his uncles.
+Going back many generations, to the early 1800's, we have encoutered family member bootmakers in almost every generation.
+These included our great grandfather, his brother, his father, his grandfather and one of his uncles.

 Other McCartneys from County Antrim, who we suspect are related but have not yet confirmed, were cordwainers.
 With so many McCartney shoe and boot makers, is there any wonder as to why we selected the cordwainer as our colophon?
 We think it is quite an appropriate choice.

-The pen-and-chalk sketch shown was drawn by the web master.
+The pen and pastel chalk sketch shown was drawn by the web master.
 It is based on a statue in front of the Cordwainers Hall in London, England.

 About the Site